KaledDahleh/openAIchanges/README.md

 # OpenAI Changes Demo

-I always thought it would be cool to have a chatbot that could change its tone on the fly — concise, detailed, casual, or professional.
-So I built a simple Flask app that does exactly that.
+I always thought it would be cool to have a chatGPT let you choose its tone without having to specify it in prompt, so I built a simple Flask app that lets you choose between concise, detailed, casual, or professional.

-It’s lightweight, easy to extend, and meant as a playground for experimenting with prompt-engineering ideas.
+It’s lightweight and easy to extend, and can be used to help aid research efforts chatGPT.

 ## How to Run
-1. Clone this repo
+1. Clone
 2. Install requirements:
    ```bash
    pip install flask